Stop the stigma. Get the facts.

 - Have taken post-exposure prophylaxis (PEP) to prevent HIV in the past year

 If PrEP appears to be a good HIV prevention option for you, please get in touch with us to make an appointment with our physician at either our Williamsport or State College office.
 You can also find a PrEP healthcare provider through the HIV Testing Sites and Care Services Locator.

 What should you expect if you decide to take PrEP?

-Before you start pre-exposure prophylaxis (PrEP), you will need to take an HIV test to verify your HIV status.
-Your healthcare provider may also recommend tests for sexually transmitted infections (STI), kidney function, and hepatitis.
+Before you start pre-exposure prophylaxis (PrEP), you will need to take an HIV test to verify your status.
+Your healthcare provider may also recommend tests for sexually transmitted infections (STI), kidney function, liver function, and hepatitis.
 Other laboratory tests may be ordered based on your individual situation.

 Once you start PrEP, you will need to take PrEP every day or get an injection every 2 months to keep the drug levels consistently high in your body.
-Additionally, you will have follow-up visits with HIV and STI testing at least every 3 months for oral PrEP and every 2 months for injectable PrEP.
+Additionally, you will have follow-up visits with HIV and STI testing – at least every 3 months for oral PrEP and every 2 months for injectable PrEP.

 Most people tolerate PrEP well; however, some people may experience mild side effects the first few weeks after starting PrEP, such as headache, fatigue, nausea, and diarrhea.
 These symptoms tend to be short-term and typically go away in a few weeks after initiating therapy.